Li Jun (Water Margin)

-Li Jun is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "River Dragon", he ranks 26th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Li Jun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "River Dragon", he ranks 26th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Li Jun as eight chi tall and having thick eyebrows, large eyes, a reddish face, wire-like whiskers and a booming voice.
-Born in Luzhou (蘆州; present-day Hefei, Anhui), he moves to Jieyang Ridge (揭陽嶺; believed to be in present-day Jiujiang, Jiangxi) with his close friend Li Li.
-He is a good fighter and an excellent swimmer.
-As water is like his natural habitat, he is nicknamed "River Dragon".
+The novel describes Li Jun as an eight chi-tall man with thick eyebrows, large eyes, a reddish face, wire-like whiskers, and a booming voice.
+Originally from Luzhou (蘆州; present-day Hefei, Anhui), he has since moved to Jieyang Ridge (揭陽嶺; believed to be in present-day Jiujiang, Jiangxi) with his close friend, Li Li.
+A highly-skilled fighter both on land and in water, he is better known for being an excellent swimmer, which earns him the nickname "River Dragon".

-Li Jun engages in illegal salt smuggling on Xunyang River with his sidekicks Tong Wei and Tong Meng, who are brothers, while Li Li runs an inn on Jieyang ridge, where he drugs, robs and butchers customers.
+Li Jun runs a salt smuggling operation on the Xunyang River with his sidekicks, the brothers Tong Wei and Tong Meng, while Li Li opens a tavern on Jieyang Ridge, where he drugs, robs and murders unsuspecting customers.